It’s been confirmed that a new bio-musical about the rise to fame of the Bee Gees is in the works, and could be eyeing a place in the West End.

 In 1950s America, love is in the air at the Sleep-Tite Pajama Factory as handsome new Superintendent Sid Sorokin falls head-over- heels for firebrand Union rep Babe Williams.
 Sparks fly when the employees are refused a seven-and-a-half cents raise, leaving Sid and Babe deliciously at odds as the temperature rises. . .
 Will love, eventually, conquer all?

-Peter Polycarpou's recent London stage credits include The Magistrate (National), Sweeney Todd (Adelphi) Love Story (Duchess Theatre and Chichester Festival Theatre).
+Peter Polycarpou's recent London stage credits include The Magistrate (National Theatre), Sweeney Todd (Adelphi Theatre) Love Story (Duchess Theatre and Chichester Festival Theatre).
 Gary Wilmot has recently appeared in Radio Times (The Watermill and National Tour) and The Invisible Man (Menier Chocolate Factory).
 Colin Stinton is returning to the West End following his role in the critically acclaimed The Resistible Rise of Arturo Ui, at the Duchess Theatre last year.